ansys/pyoptislang/doc/source/user_guide/run_python.rst

 .. note::
     Be aware that each time the
     :func:`run_python_script() <ansys.optislang.core.optislang.Optislang.run_python_script>`
-    method is called, a new Python console is created inside optiSLang. this means that variables from previous calls won't be available.
+    method is called, a new Python console is created inside optiSLang.
+This means that variables from previous calls won't be available.

-For longer scripts, instead of sending a string to optiSLang as in the preceding example, you can send the path to a Python script.
+For longer scripts, instead of sending a string to optiSLang as in the preceding example, you can send the path to the Python script.
 This script is converted to a string automatically.
 For example, the following code creates a workflow with variable actors and a calculator.
 For more information, see the :ref:`ref_simple_calculator` example.